MechanicalRock/mechanicalrock.github.io/_posts/2020-04-03-what-does-appsync-do.md

 There are two resources in the template.

 Firstly, it is creating the resource for AppSyncAPI.
-There are few methods available for authentication type.
-We will use API_KEY in this case, there are also other alternatives such as
+There are few methods available for authentication type such as

+- API_KEY
 - AWS_IAM
 - AMAZON_COGNITO_USER_POOLS
 - OPENID_CONNECT.